danilgotvyansky/grafana_onepage_project/README.md

 ### Application description ###

 The [application](/application) is a form of dynamic Grafana panel viewer.
-It connects to a [Grafana server](#grafana), fetches certain dashboard and panel details, and displays them using a slideshow.
-It provides users the ability to control the slideshow and choose the time interval between the slides.
+It [connects](#connect-to-grafana) to a [Grafana server](#grafana), [fetches](#select-dashboards-and-select-panels) certain dashboard and panel details, and displays them using a [slideshow](#slide-show).
+It provides users the ability to control the slideshow, choose the time interval between the slides and change [time-range](#time-range) of the displayed panel.
 The application leverages Django's ORM to store information related to the server, dashboards, and panels, and provides an interactive interface to control and view the data.

   P.S.
 I am not a good tester and frontender, so don't judge me strong for those please :)